nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 The following sections outline the various onboarding methods that this sample supports.

   * If you are building with :ref:`provisioning service support <nrf_cloud_multi_service_building_provisioning_service>`, proceed to :ref:`nrf_cloud_multi_service_provisioning_service`.
+    Use this method for nRF91x1-based devices.
+  * If you are not building with Provisioning Service support, proceed to :ref:`nrf_cloud_multi_service_standard_onboarding`.
+    Use this method for nRF9160-based devices.
   * If you are building with :ref:`hard-coded credentials <nrf_cloud_multi_service_build_hardcoded>`, proceed to :ref:`nrf_cloud_multi_service_onboard_hardcoded`.
-  * Otherwise, proceed to :ref:`nrf_cloud_multi_service_standard_onboarding`.

 .. note::
    You only need to perform one of the above methods.
-   Select the one that best matches your build configuration.
+   Select the one that best matches your needs, then build and run the sample with the required build configuration.

 .. _nrf_cloud_multi_service_install_nrf_utils: